Every Nonprofit Can and Should Have a Bequest Program

 - Become a member of the bequest society by naming your charity in their will.

-Marketing your legacy program includes creating a brochure to introduce prospects to the program and explaining it on your website.
+Marketing your bequest program includes creating a brochure to introduce prospects to the program and explaining it on your website.
 Not to mention the need to develop your case for support.
+Be sure to educate donors about how bequests can help them leave a legacy that keeps working for years to come, especially through restricted gifts that fund a specific purpose.

 It will all take considerable work up front, but no nonprofit should neglect setting up a bequest program.
 It may not result in immediate gifts but could be vital for future financial stability.